caina-machado/caina-machado/README.md

 ## About 📜

+I'm a 19 years old guy, and I've started programming in July of 2020.
+In the moment that I started understanding what this huge universe really is I realized the potential that tecnology have to make the world a better place

 <!--
 **caina-machado/caina-machado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.